annausata/PetProject_SQL/README.md

 # PetProject_SQL

+# QUESTIONS
 ### 1️⃣ Identifying the Most Profitable Customer Segments
+### 2️⃣ Purchase Trends Over Time and Seasonality

+# ANALYTICS
+## 1️⃣ Identifying the Most Profitable Customer Segments
 **Question**: How does the average purchase amount vary by customer age?
 Is there a specific age group that generates the highest revenue?

 *1. Group customers by age (e.g., 18-25, 26-35, etc.).
 2. Calculate the average purchase amount for each group.
 3. Examine whether the payment method influences spending behavior (e.g., PayPal vs. credit card).*

-### 2️⃣ Do Returns Influence Customer Churn?
-**Question**: Is there a correlation between frequent product returns and customer churn (churn = True)?

-*1. Group customers based on the number of returns.
-2. Calculate the churn rate among customers who have returned products.
-3. Compare it to those who have never returned an item.*

-### 3️⃣ Purchase Trends Over Time and Seasonality
-**Question**: How do purchase volume and total spending change across different seasons?

-*1. Categorize purchase dates into seasons (winter, spring, summer, fall).
-2. Analyze the total number of purchases and revenue in each season.
-3. Identify which product categories are most popular during different seasons.*

-### 4️⃣ Relationship Between Product Category and Return Probability
-**Question**: Which product categories have the highest return rates, and why?

-*1. Calculate the percentage of returns for each product category.
-2. Investigate whether higher-priced products are returned more often.
-3. Analyze whether the payment method affects return rates (e.g., are PayPal transactions more likely to result in returns?).*

-### 5️⃣ Is There an "Ideal" Customer Who Spends the Most?
-**Question**: Is there a specific customer profile that tends to make the highest-value purchases? (e.g., based on age, payment method, purchase frequency, etc.)

-*1. Identify the age and gender of customers with the highest total spending.
-2. Examine whether spending correlates with purchase frequency (i.e., do frequent buyers spend more overall?).
-3. Determine if the payment method influences the average purchase amount.*

-# ANALYTICS

-### 1️⃣ Checking the Minimum and Maximum Ages
+### 🔶 Checking the Minimum and Maximum Ages
 ```
 SELECT MIN(customer_age) as min_age,
        MAX(customer_age) as max_age
 FROM ecommerce_data;
 ```
-🔹 **Why?** Before creating age groups, you first check the range of ages in your dataset.
+🔹 Before creating age groups, you first check the range of ages in your dataset.
-🔹 **Expected Output:** This will return the youngest and oldest customer ages, helping ensure that your grouping logic covers all customers.
+🔹 This will return the youngest and oldest customer ages, helping ensure that your grouping logic covers all customers.

-### 2️⃣ First Test: Grouping Ages & Calculating Purchase Behavior
+### 🔶 First Test: Grouping Ages & Calculating Purchase Behavior
 ```
 SELECT
     CASE